nnisarggada/swft/README.md

 # The following .env file needs to be changed before running the app using following variables: [SMTP_x are optional to use for sending emails]
 # -------------------------------------------------------------------

-URL = "share.example.com" # Url of the hosted app
+URL = "share.nnisarg.in" # URL of the hosted app
 TEMP_FOLDER = "share_temp" # Folder where the files will stored temporarily
 MAX_TEMP_FOLDER_SIZE = 50 # Maximum size of the temporary folder in GB (50GB)
 DEFAULT_DEL_TIME = 3 # Time until files will be deleted in hours (3 hours)